 g.
 English and Chinese

-You can mix English and Chinese characters or word in your search query.
-The English and Chinese can be separated by a comma, space or asterisk.
+You can mix English and Chinese characters or words in your search query.
+The English and Chinese can be separated by a comma, space, or asterisk.
 For example,

 or 电 computer

 You can mix English and Pinyin in your search query.
 English and Pinyin can be separated by a comma or asterisk.
 For example, apple,ji1

 .
 Both tone numbers and tone marks are supported in your searches.
 For example, apple,sī

 Chinese and Pinyin can be separated by a comma or asterisk.
 For Pinyin, you can use either tone notations or tone marks.
 For example